Secure Email Monitoring

 If the Batch total was less than the MINIMUM, Monitor returns "unsuccessful".
 Monitor compares your definition of success (MINIMUM) to the total that you programmed into the Batch (see Batch documentation and edit for more information).
 You decide what "success" means.

-Monitor has three modes: XML, CHECK, and RAW.
+Monitor has four modes: XML, CHECK, RAW, and DASHBOARD.

 In XML mode, Monitor answers your computer with the raw AGE and TOTAL for the Batch.
 This lets you program your own rules for success and failure.
 You decide how bad a failure is and what you want to do about it.
 Monitor sends this XML document: